darioamorosodaragona-tuni/LogicalCouplingTool/README.md

-Certainly!
-Here's the updated README.md file with added instructions for using the Logical Coupling Tool locally:

----

 # Logical Coupling Tool

 The Logical Coupling Tool is designed to analyze commits in a software repository and identify logical couplings between different components.
 It helps in understanding the relationships between different parts of the codebase and can be used for various software maintenance tasks such as refactoring, code reviews, and bug analysis.